Robotrousers/Group1Proj1/README.md

 ### This repo contains the following files:
+    Root\
-    - mo_movies.ipynb - The Jupyter Notebook containing code for api data parsing, merging, filtering and file exports
+    - clean_dataset.ipynb - The Jupyter Notebook containing code for dealing with the kaggle dataset: cleaning, filtering and file export
-    - clean_dataset.ipynb - The Jupyter Notebook containing code for dealing with the kaggle dataset: cleaning, filtering and file exports
+    - mo_movies.ipynb - The Jupyter Notebook containing code for api, data parsing and merging, filtering and file exports
     - mo_genres - The Jupyter Notebook containing code and analysis for exploration by genre
     - movies_ratings.ipynb - The Jupyter Notebook containing code and analysis for exploration by ratings
     - jack_budgets.ipynb - The Jupyter Notebook containing code and analysis for exploration by finances
     - MoMoviesPrez.pptx - Powerpoint presentation of EDA
     - How to earn the highest profit from a single movie.docx - Word doc with presentation overview and explanation

+    Resources\
+    - movies_metadata.csv - financial dataset from Kaggle
+    - filtered_movies_data.csv - prep file. created from cleaning and filtering the kaggle dataset
     - mo_movies_data.parquet - file export that contains the data frame for the EDA work
     - mo_movies_data.csv - alternate file export that contains the data frame for the EDA work in CSV format
-    - movies_metadata.csv - financial dataset from Kaggle
-    - filtered_movies_data.csv - prep file. created from cleaning and filtering the kaggle dataset